joao-neves95/merger-js/README.md

 projects like WebPack and similar tools, so I decided to build MergerJS in order to use a file bundler in a very simple and fast way.
-This is and it always will be a work in progress.